What leadership characteristics are the most important?

 Unfortunately, it isn’t easy to do!

-I am a strong believer that the truly great leaders are born with certain leadership traits that make them more suited to become great leaders.
+I am a strong believer that the truly great leaders are born with certain leadership characteristics that make them more suited to become great leaders.
 That is not to say that potentially great leaders do not have to learn certain skills, such as, communication, interpersonal, team building, goal setting, and a number of others.

 However, it does mean that they are born with ambition and drive!
 Can living in a society that suppresses an individual’s inner person to a point where they have no more ambition or drive really happen?
 Absolutely!
 Can the opposite be true as well?
 Absolutely!